CANCELLATION OF VISAS IN BOLIVIA: COMMON CASES

 If you have any questions or need personalized assistance for your trip to Bolivia, do not hesitate to contact us.
 Our expert immigration lawyers are here to help you.
 Contact us for a personalized consultation.

-- What should I do if my visa is canceled by mistake?
+What should I do if my visa is canceled by mistake?

-You can file an administrative appeal with the Directorate General of Migration to review your case. - How can I prove family ties with a Bolivian citizen?
+You can file an administrative appeal with the Directorate General of Migration to request a review and correction of your case.

-You must present documents such as birth certificates, marriage certificates, or adoption papers, as applicable. - What documents are needed to regularize my stay?
+You must present official documents such as birth certificates, marriage certificates, or adoption papers, depending on the nature of the relationship.